DiToMaVe/svd-jacobian/README.md

 # svd-jacobian
-Estimate the Jacobian of the singular value decomposition
+Estimate the Jacobian of the singular value decomposition.